Bicester: Early history

+Ecclesiastical history

-St Edburg's Church in Bicester was founded as a minster, perhaps in the mid 7th century after St Birinus converted Cynegils King of the West Saxons following their meeting near Blewbury.
-The site was just east of the old Roman road between Dorchester and Towcester that passed through the former Roman town at Alchester.
-The earliest church was probably a timber structure serving the inhabitants of the growing Saxon settlements on either side of the river Bure, and as a mission centre for the surrounding countryside.
+St. Edburg’s Church in Bicester was founded as a minster, perhaps in the mid-7th century after St. Birinus converted Cynegils, King of Wessex, following their meeting near Blewbury.
+The site was just east of the old Roman road between Dorchester and Towcester that passed through the former Roman town Alchester.
+The earliest church was probably a timber structure serving the inhabitants of the growing Saxon settlements on either side of the River Bure, and as a mission centre for the surrounding countryside.
 Archaeological excavations at Procter's Yard identified the ecclesiastical enclosure boundary, and a large cemetery of Saxon graves suggesting a much larger churchyard has been excavated on the site of the Catholic Church car park almost opposite St. Edburg's.

 The first documentary reference is the Domesday Book of 1086 which records it as Berencestra, its two manors of Bicester and Wretchwick being held by Robert D'Oyly who built Oxford Castle.
-The town became established as twin settlements on opposite banks of the River Bure, a tributary of the Ray, Cherwell and ultimately the River Thames.
+The town became established as twin settlements on opposite banks of the River Bure, a tributary of the Ray, Cherwell, and ultimately the River Thames.

 By the end of the 13th century, Bicester was the centre of a deanery of 33 churches.
 The remains of an Augustinian priory founded between 1182 and 1185 survive in the town centre.

-It is unclear when St Edburg's Church was rebuilt in stone, but the 12th century church seems to have had an aisleless cruciform plan.
-Earliest surviving material includes parts of the nave north wall including parts of an originally external zigzag string course, the north and south transepts and the external clasping buttresses of the chancel.
+It is unclear when St. Edburg's Church was rebuilt in stone, but the 12th-century church seems to have had an aisleless cruciform plan.
+The earliest surviving material includes parts of the nave's north wall, parts of an originally external zigzag string course, the north and south transepts, and the external clasping buttresses of the chancel.
 The triangular-headed opening at the end of the north wall of the nave was probably an external door of the early church.
-Three great round-headed Norman arches at the end of the nave mark the position of a 13th-century tower.
+Three round-headed Norman arches at the end of the nave mark the position of a 13th-century tower.